maxkueng/http2mqtt/README.md

    wheel value.
 Higher number means fewer rotations to go from `wheelMin` to `wheelMax` and vice versa

+### myStrom Switch Plugin Options

+ - `mystrom-switch.mqttTopic`: MQTT topic prefix under which to publish switch states
+ - `mystrom-switch.switches`: Configuration for each switch.
+Only switches configured here will be handled.

+#### Switch Configuration

+ - `host`: Host or IP address of the switch.
+ - `name`: A friendly name for the switch

 ```json
 {
   "http": {